yottta/advent-of-code/2024/03_mull_it_over/readme.md

 This time, the sum of the results is 48 (2*4 + 8*5).

 Handle the new instructions; what do you get if you add up all of the results of just the enabled multiplications?

+Your puzzle answer was 62098619.

+Both parts of this puzzle are complete!
+They provide two gold stars: **